Dijadiju/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 9-John_Doe sricpt sets the mode of the file hello to -rwxr-x-wx.

 The 10-mirror_permissions script sets the mode of the file hello the same as olleh’s mode.

+The 11-directories_permissions script dds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.